Morpho-kinematic properties of Wolf-Rayet planetary nebulae: Results

 \subsection{Spatially-resolved Kinematic Maps}

-Figure~\ref{wc1:ifu_map} presents spatially resolved maps of the flux intensity, continuum, radial velocity, and velocity dispersion of the H$\alpha$ and [N\,{\sc ii}] line emission derived from the WiFeS observations of all the objects in our sample.
-This information are obtained by fitting Gaussian functions to spaxels of the IFU datacube using the IDL library \textsc{mpfit} \citep{Markwardt2009} developed for the nonlinear least-squares minimization fitting.
+Figure~\ref{wc1:ifu_map} presents spatially resolved maps of the flux intensity, continuum, radial velocity, and velocity dispersion of the H$\alpha$ and [N\,{\sc ii}] line emission derived from the WiFeS observations of all the PNe in our sample (the figures for all the objects can be found in the online version of the journal).
+This information is obtained by fitting Gaussian functions to spaxels of the IFU datacube using the IDL library \textsc{mpfit} \citep{Markwardt2009} developed for the nonlinear least-squares minimization fitting.
 The emission line profile is resolved if its emission line width is wider than the instrumental width ($\sigma_{\rm ins}$, see \S\,\ref{wc1:sec:kinematic:expansion}).
-Contour lines in each figure depict the distribution of the H$\alpha$ emission from the SuperCOSMOS H$\alpha$ Sky Survey \citep[SHS;][]{Parker2005} that may help us identify the nebular H$\alpha$ borders.
+The contour lines in each figure depict the boundaries at $\sim 10$ percent of the mean surface brightness of each object in the H$\alpha$ emission from the SuperCOSMOS H$\alpha$ Sky Survey \citep[SHS;][]{Parker2005}, or in the $R$-band from the SuperCOSMOS Sky Surveys \citep[SSS;][]{Hambly2001} for M\,1-32, Hen\,2-142, and IC\,1297.
+This may help us identify the nebular boundaries.

-Figure~\ref{wc1:vel:slic} shows velocity-resolved channel maps of the H$\alpha$ and [N\,{\sc ii}] flux intensity on a logarithmic scale observed in a sequence of 12 or 18 velocity channels with a velocity resolution of $\sim 21$\,km\,s$^{-1}$ relative to the LSR systemic velocity.
-The stellar continuum map derived for each line profile is subtracted from the associated flux intensity maps.
-Figure~\ref{wc1:pv:diagram} also presents position--velocity (P--V) diagram arrays of the H$\alpha$ and [N\,{\sc ii}] line emission of each object extracted from the IFU datacube for two slits passing through the central star that are oriented with the position angles (PA) along and vertical to the symmetric axis of the best-fitting morpho-kinematic model (as determined \S\,\ref{wc1:sec:morpho-kinematic}).
-The velocity axes on the P--V arrays is relative to the systemic velocity in the LSR frame.
+Figure~\ref{wc1:vel:slic} shows the velocity-resolved channels of the H$\alpha$ and [N\,{\sc ii}] flux intensity, on a logarithmic scale, observed in a sequence of 12 or 18 velocity channels with a velocity resolution of $\sim 21$\,km\,s$^{-1}$ relative to the LSR systemic velocity (the corresponding velocity channel maps for all the objects are available in the online journal).
+The stellar continuum map derived for each line profile was subtracted from the associated flux intensity maps.
+Figure~\ref{wc1:pv:diagram} also presents position--velocity (P--V) diagrams of the H$\alpha$ and [N\,{\sc ii}] line emission of each object extracted from the IFU datacube for two slits passing through the central star that are oriented with the position angles (PA) along and vertical to the symmetric axis of the best-fitting morpho-kinematic model constructed in \S\,\ref{wc1:sec:morpho-kinematic} (the corresponding P--V diagrams for all the PNe are available in the online version of the journal).
+The velocity axes on the P--V arrays are relative to the systemic velocity in the LSR frame.
 The stellar continuum of each line profile was also subtracted from the associated P--V diagrams.
-The velocity channel maps along with the P--V diagrams are employed to constrain our morpho-kinematic models in \S\,\ref{wc1:sec:morpho-kinematic}.
+In \S\,\ref{wc1:sec:morpho-kinematic}, we use the velocity channels, along with the P--V arrays, to constrain our morpho-kinematic models.